-The Extreme-Q vaporizer is known for its impressive vapor quality, complete control over sessions, and, most of all, great value.
+The Extreme-Q vaporizer is known for its impressive vapor quality, complete control over sessions, and great value.
 The new Arizer XQ2 vaporizer is everything the Extreme-Q was but with some much-needed upgrades.

 The most significant improvements for me are the new connoisseur bowl and redesigned bag/balloon system.
 The Connoisseur bowl places the herbs closer to the heater, meaning you no longer need to buy third-party accessories to get the best vapor quality.
-The updated balloon system allows you to cap the mouthpiece, meaning you can keep the vapor in the bag similar to the Volcano Vaporizer.
-The XQ2 also has a sealed vapor path, which improved over the EQ2.
+The updated balloon system allows you to cap the mouthpiece, meaning you can keep the vapor in the bag, similar to the Volcano Vaporizer.
+The XQ2 also has a sealed vapor path, which is improved over the EQ.

 Table of Contents

 - 2 XQ2 Attachments: The Whip and Balloon